Tragedy of the commons: Climate

 The effects of climate change have been given as a mass example of the tragedy of the commons.
 This perspective proposes that the earth, being the commons, has suffered a depletion of natural resources without regard to the externalities, the impact on neighboring and future populations.
 The collective actions of individuals, organisations, and governments continue to contribute to environmental degradation.
 Mitigation of the long-term impacts and tipping points require strict controls or other solution, but this may come as a loss to different industries.
 The sustainability of population and industry growth is the subject of climate change discussion.
-The global commons of environmental resource consumption or selfishness, as in the fossil fuel industry has been theorised as not realistically manageable.
+The global commons of environmental resource consumption or selfishness, as in the fossil fuel industry has been theorized as not realistically manageable.
 This is due to the crossing of irreversible thresholds of impact before the costs are entirely realised.

 Digital commons

 In the past two decades, scholars have been attempting to apply the concept of the tragedy of the commons to the digital environment.
-However, between scholars there are differences on some very basic notions inherent to the tragedy of the commons: the idea of finite resources and the extent of pollution.
+However, between scholars there are differences on some basic notions inherent to the tragedy of the commons: the idea of finite resources and the extent of pollution.
 On the other hand, there seems to be some agreement on the role of the digital divide and how to solve a potential tragedy of the digital commons.

-Many digital resources have properties that make them vulnerable to the tragedy of the commons, including data, virtual artifacts and even limited user attention.
+Many digital resources have properties that make them vulnerable to the tragedy of the commons, including data, virtual artifacts, and even limited user attention.
 Closely related are the physical computational resources, such as CPU, RAM, and network bandwidth, that digital communities on shared servers rely upon and govern.
 Some scholars argue that digital resources are infinite, and therefore immune to the tragedy of the commons, because downloading a file does not constitute the destruction of the file in the digital environment, and because it can be replicated and disseminated throughout the digital environment.
 However, it can still be considered a finite resource within the context of privacy laws and regulations that limit access to it.

-Finite digital resources can thus be digital commons.
+Finite digital resources can be digital commons.
 An example is a database that requires persistent maintenance, such as Wikipedia.
-As a non-profit, it survives on a network of people contributing to maintain a knowledge base without expectation of direct compensation.
-This digital resource will deplete as Wikipedia may only survive if it is contributed to and used as a commons.
+As a non-profit, it survives because a network of people contributes to maintain a knowledge base without expectation of direct compensation.
+This digital resource can deplete because Wikipedia survives only if it is contributed to and used as a commons.
 The motivation for individuals to contribute is reflective of the theory because, if humans act in their own immediate interest and no longer participate, then the resource becomes misinformed or depleted.
 Arguments surrounding the regulation and mitigation requirements for digital resources may become reflective of natural resources.